Abhilash9019/HOSPITAL-MANAGMENT-SYSTEM-JDBC-/README.md

 4. **Run the application**:
    - Open the project in your preferred IDE.
-   - Compile and run the `Main.java` file.
+   - Compile and run the `HospitalManagementSystem` file.

 ## Usage